panda3d/panda3d-docs/programming/advanced-loading/virtual-file-system.rst

    This enables Python to interface more easily with Panda's virtual file system, and it also better-supports Panda's SIMPLE_THREADS model, by avoiding blocking all threads while waiting for I/O to complete.

+   Besides the `open()` call, this module also contains replacements for various other functions provided by the Python `os` and `os.path` modules.
+See the :py:mod:`API reference page <direct.stdpy.file>` for a full listing.

 .. note:: This section is incomplete.